 While you can possess pepper spray everywhere in America, there are some restrictions.
 For example, some states regulate the strength of the spray, or how old you must be to possess it.
 Also, it is illegal to bring pepper spray into the cabin of a commercial airliner.
 Some airlines will allow you to pack it in your checked luggage.

 Have you been pepper sprayed?
 Are you concerned about the effects on your eye and ENT health?
 If so, don’t hesitate to schedule an appointment with a CEENTA doctor.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
 Would you like an appointment with Dr. Sicard or Dr. Spicola?
 Call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.